 chart: oci://ghcr.io/actions/actions-runner-controller-charts/gha-runner-scale-set-controller

-targetNamespace: arc-system
+targetNamespace: arc-system and

 arc-runners.yaml